European clubs attack proposed FIFA reforms

 This was proof "that the proposed reforms are not at the required standard allowing for a new and modern FIFA," it added.

-ECA added that its members had not been involved in the FIFA Reform Committee, which consisted of representatives from the six continental football confederations such as Europe's UEFA and Africa's CAF.
+ECA added that its members had not been involved in the FIFA Reform Committee, which consisted of representatives from the six continental soccer confederations such as Europe's UEFA and Africa's CAF.

 "The proposals relating specifically to the governance reform are missing the involvement and greater recognition of all stakeholders," said the statement.